 We also address the use of a Pilot Program, where appropriate, and Overlay Districts.
-Finally, the Health Department is also currently seeking to update the Septic Code in a parallel effort, which this committee supports.
+Finally, the Health Department is also currently seeking to update the Sanitary Code in a parallel effort, which the Watershed Council supports.

 THE SEPTIC QUESTION PROJECT REPORT